Four Hippos graduates make Uganda Cranes grade for Ethiopia friendly

-These include defenders Abdu Aziizi Kayondo, Kenneth Semakula, and Gavin Kizito Mugweri as well as midfielder Bobosi Byaruhanga.
+These include defenders Abdu Aziizi Kayondo, Kenneth Semakula, and Gavin Kizito Mugweri, left footers forward Richard Basangwa as well as midfielder Bobosi Byaruhanga.

 The quartet won silver at the 2021 AFCON U-20 finals in Mauritania, falling 2-0 to Ghana.